Donald's Fire Survival Plan: Common Sense

-In Donald's dream, we meet his sense of precaution, or his Common Sense, depicted as a smaller Donald Duck wearing a fireman's coat and hat.
+In Donald's dream appears his sense of precaution, or his Common Sense, depicted as a smaller Donald Duck wearing a fireman's coat and hat.
 Common Sense argues with Donald about not paying attention to his nephews, who were only trying to prepare him in the event of an emergency.
 Donald claims he doesn't need to prepare so Common Sense whisks him off to show him how unsafe his home is.

 Common Sense shows Donald a what-if scenario where a fire starts in his living room and what happens when the entire house is asleep.
 If Donald left his door open as he slept, the smoke mixed with noxious fumes would potentially kill him before the fire even made it up the stairs.
 If he had closed his door, the barrier would offer him a short window of fifteen to twenty minutes before the smoke and heat would overtake him.
 Common Sense tells Donald that in most cases, one would generally use natural exits to leave dangerous situations such as a door but during a fire that could be catastrophic.
 The best solution to exiting his room would be the window, but as his bedroom is on the second floor he would be stuck without a way down.

 Donald abruptly wakes from his sporadic nap and takes immediate action to prevent a fire emergency.
 He takes Huey, Dewey and Louie's crayon plan and sticks it up on the wall.
 He puts in a collapsible ladder in his room, makes sure the windows throughout the house open easily from the inside and the screens are easily removed, and adds a ladder to his garage for others to use from the outside.
 He gathers his nephews to tell them what the plan is in the event of an emergency, stressing that they should remain calm and never hide under the bed or in the closet as that can be a fatal mistake.
 Donald then initiates a fire drill where we see how the nephews escape their room through their window and down the ladder he placed outside.
 The instructions end with Donald and the boys going to a public fire department call box.

 The video ends with another live-action sequence featuring Walt Disney.
-He and Common Sense tell the audience that if we can't make a plan, or don't know how, to contact local fire departments and they should be able to devise a plan for us.
+He and Common Sense tell the audience that if "we can't make a plan, or don't know how", to contact local fire departments and they should be able to devise a plan for us.

-1984 Revision
+1984 revision

 This educational short was revised in 1984, excluding the original Walt Disney introduction.
 Instead, the same information is relayed via a voice over.
 There are new short live-action sequences enacted by human versions of Donald Duck as well as his nephews.
 The scenes involving Common Sense remain the original 1966 animated versions.

 Additions included in the 1984 revision consist of implementing smoke alarms in the home as well as the use of the EDITH system (Exit Drills In The Home).